Does Your Car Insurance Go Up After an Accident?

-If You Caused an Accident, Your Insurance Rates Will Go Up
+If You Cause an Accident, Your Insurance Rates Will Go Up

 Drivers who cause an accident are riskier to insure than drivers who have never caused an accident.
 If you’re involved in a collision, and you’re deemed to be at-fault (even partially), then you can expect your insurance rates to increase.

 Your insurance rates will likely stay high for a period of 5 to 7 years after the collision.

 Different insurance companies raise rates in different ways.
 Some insurance companies are relatively lenient about your first offense and may only raise insurance rates by 15% to 25%.
 Other insurance companies are exceptionally harsh and may increase rates by 50% or 100%.
-Higher rate increases are particularly common for younger drivers involved in at-fault collisions.
+Higher rate hikes are particularly common for younger drivers involved in at-fault collisions.

 Some Insurance Companies Have Accident Forgiveness

-Some insurance companies will not raise rates after your first at-fault collision.
+Several insurance companies, such as Allstate, GEICO, Farmers, State Farm, and Progressive, have accident forgiveness programs, which means they will not raise rates after your first at-fault collision.
 Other insurance companies will let a single accident slide.

 This never happens with major collisions.
-If you totaled a vehicle, for example, it’s very likely that your insurance rates will rise.
+If you totaled a vehicle, for example, your insurance rates would likely rise.
 If you filed a claim after a fender bender, however, where you hit the vehicle in front of you, then your insurance company might let that single minor incident slide.

 You Might Lose Your Good Driver Discount

 Some insurance companies claim not to raise rates after a single accident.
 However, there’s a small loophole to this rule: you’ll lose your good driver discount because you no longer have a clean driving record.

 A good driver discount could be anywhere from 15% to 20%, depending on your insurance company.
 Most insurance companies continue giving discounts after each accident-free year.
-If you have 3 years of clean driving, for example, then you might have a 10% good driver discount.
-If you have 5 years, that discount might be as high as 20%.
+If you have three years of clean driving, for example, then you might have a 10% good driver discount.
+If you have five years, that discount might be as high as 20%.

 Expect Rates to Double After a Second At-Fault Accident